Dashadower/MS-Visionify/rune_trainer/readme.md

 4. Run `move_traindata2testpy` This script will move an equal amount of images from `cropped/traindata` to `cropped/testdata`.
 80 to 20
     is a good amount
 5. Run `trainer_keras.py`.
 This will start the training.

+## *Note on dataset*

+I did not include the dataset I have personally used, to prevent malicious users getting stuff without effort.
+If you would like to request the dataset, please personally contact me.